Wars Behind Closed Doors

 Adjudication Has Arrived

-One very significant change has occurred this year, the arrival last July of a new forum — and that is adjudication.
+A very significant change occurred in 2016, the arrival of a new forum — Adjudication.
 It applies only to construction disputes, is embodied in the Construction Contracts Act 2013, and came into force on 25 July 2016.

 It is now a statutory right for any party to pursue their claim at adjudication in disputes relating to payments in respect of applicable construction contracts in Ireland.